SebastianMaierEPFL/talentedsoup-website/p_j.md

-In `clean_data(df)` we apply a set of quality filters before clustering, so only instruments with a meaningful “heartbeat” are kept:
+We apply a set of quality filters before clustering, so only instruments with a meaningful “heartbeat” are kept:

 - First, we replace any `±∞` values with `NaN` and **drop rows where `Entropy` or `Concentration` is `NaN`**.
 This removes tickers whose Fourier spectrum could not be computed reliably (e.g. prices too flat, bad data, numerical issues).
 - Next, we **only keep instruments with more than 500 trading days**.
 Short histories do not produce a stable Fourier spectrum, so those tickers are excluded from the personality map: $\text{Total\_Days} > 500.$